-Kitchen cabinets are arguably the most important part of a kitchen design.
-They offer function and storage for the room, and they also set the tone for the way that the rest of the style will unfold.
+Kitchen cabinets are the heart of the kitchen design, so the type of wood that you use to create them matters nearly as much as the style itself.
+They offer function and storage space for the room, and they also set the tone for the way that the rest of the style will unfold.

-Cabinetry comes in many different materials and forms, with real wood cabinets often ranking as the first choice of many homeowners.
-For those that want to use a more environmentally friendly material, while adding a lot of interest and character to the room, there are also barnwood kitchen cabinets.
+Cabinetry comes in many different materials and forms, with solid wood cabinets often ranking as the first choice of many homeowners.
+For those that want to use a more environmentally friendly material, while adding a lot of interest and character to the interior design, there are barnwood kitchen cabinets.
+They have a one-of-a-kind rustic appeal that many new cabinets don’t and help to support the environment.

 What Are Barnwood Kitchen Cabinets?